This article is part of a larger series on How to Become a Real Estate Agent.

 To earn your real estate license in Maryland, you’ll be required to complete 60 hours of Maryland Real Estate Commission-approved (MREC) prelicensing education, pass the real estate exam, choose an affiliate brokerage, and apply for your license.
-Enjoy your bushel of Jimmys while we guide you through the step-by-step process of how to become a real estate license in Maryland.
+Enjoy your bushel of Jimmys while we guide you through the step-by-step process of how to get your Maryland real estate license.

 The qualifications for getting a real estate license in Maryland are very simple.
 You are required to be at least 18 years old and of “good character and reputation.”

 To define “good character and reputation,” the MREC will review your background history to determine if you are eligible for your real estate license.
 It’s important to note that a felony or misdemeanor conviction does not automatically disqualify you from getting your Maryland real estate license.
 You must submit all records and documentation of the court case and conviction, and it’s reviewed on a case-by-case basis.
 If your application is denied, you have the right to appeal the decision.